Contents

 IFFT and IFFTShock are respectively the inverse transform.

-Accepted options are
+Accepted command options are

 ii_mmif('BandPass fmin fmin fmax fmax') Performs a true band pass filtering (i.e. using fft, truncating frequencies and go back to time domain with ifft) between fmin and fmax frequencies.